gnmearacaun/rpios-wayfirewm-config/README.md

 - Customize lxterminal & taskbar, darken theme.

 - Note: When you edit wayfire.ini, you are automatically logged out.
 If not, you can use `Ctrl-Alt-Backspace` to logout/login and test your edits.

-- Plugins listed in [core] are enabled whether or not you have specified any options.

 - My `zsh` and `nvim` (linked below) contain custom aliases and keybindings.